Pre-Travel Requirements for Students Arriving/Returning to PEI

 Our First-Year Experience Program, campus life advisors, residence life advisors, and international advisors are here to help you make the most of your time at university—to build friendships, create memories, and love university life!

-Although some programs begin earlier, the majority of classes for the 2020 Fall Academic Semester begin on Tuesday, September 8.
-As you prepare for the start of classes, whether you are physically in Prince Edward Island or in locations around the world, studying in-person or joining us virtually, here is some helpful information to get the 2020 Fall Academic Semester off to a great start.
+As you prepare for the start of classes, whether you are physically in Prince Edward Island or in locations around the world, studying in-person or joining us virtually, here is some helpful information to get the 2021 Winter Academic Semester off to a great start.

 - UPEI uses Moodle as its online learning system.
 Your professors will be posting course outlines and materials here, so be sure to log on.
 The Welcome to Moodle page has information and a video to help get you started on Moodle.
 When you first log on, if you are a student that has a requirement to be on campus, we’ll ask for your contact information to facilitate contact tracing in the event of a COVID-19 outbreak.